At ClickUp, we’re all about processes and productivity.

 You may also want to consider formal presentations as updates as well.

-Make sure you’re planning your projects well, use these project planning templates as a starting point, and be sure to have both a communications plan and a risk management plan in place before starting on your project checklist.
+Make sure you’re planning your projects well, use these project planning templates as a starting point, and be sure to have both a communications plan and a risk register in place before starting on your project checklist.

-Remember: A successful project begins with a project vision in which all the stakeholders have firm buy-in and understand the work breakdown structure, key performance indicators (KPIs), and the project timeline.
+Remember: A successful project begins with a project vision in which all the stakeholders have firm buy-in and understand the work breakdown structure (WBS), key performance indicators (KPIs), and the project timeline.

 9. Monitor Your Progress